Oluwadara-Adepoju/Oluwadara-Adepoju/README.md

 - 👋 Hi, I’m @Oluwadara-Adepoju
-- 👀 I’m interested in Data science, Research,Public health and Machine learning
+- 👀 I’m interested in Data science( Research and Machine learning) and Public Health
 - 🌱 I’m currently learning backend development, and i'm currently doing my masters degree.
 - 💞️ I’m looking to collaborate on alot of healthcare related projects(not restricted to this)
 - 📫 How to reach me